Program Overview

 What is an education degree?

-Our productive lives begin with education, and education begins with well-prepared, imaginative teachers and the capabilities, insights and tools they bring to the classroom.
+Our nation and communities face critical challenges and need caring, innovative, and skilled educators to be part of the solution.
 An education degree provides the foundation for helping generations of students – from all racial and ethnic backgrounds – reach their potential.

 Why study education at Furman?